10 Key Apps For Startups (2024)

 For this, you’re going to need a tool that lets you produce brand materials easily — our recommendation here is Canva, which gives you access to a host of customizable design templates, royalty free videos, stock photos, graphics and much else besides.

-Canva comes in two flavors — a forever free version (which despite being free is extremely functional and feature-packed) or a premium one, which unlocks over 600,000 templates.
+Canva comes in two flavors — a forever free version (which despite being free is extremely functional and feature-packed) or a premium one, which unlocks over 3.1 million templates.
+You can learn more about the differences between Canva Free and Pro here.

 3. A website or online store